 Funding in Milton Keynes has been distributed as follows:

 - £5 million has been put towards electric and plug-in vehicles over the next 5 years

 - £500,000 invested in the Electric Vehicle Experience Centre.

 Milton Keynes Council plan to achieve this through initiatives such as the EV Experience Centre, as well as through the building a Rapid Electric Charging Hub equipped with 6-8 rapid charging units, and by working with local residents and landlords as part of the MK Promise.

 Having a Homecharge unit installed at your property is a convenient alternative to using public charge points, with the benefit of being able to charge up overnight or while you relax at home.
 The Office for Low Emission Vehicles (OLEV) offers the Electric Vehicle Homecharge Scheme (EVHS) to electric and plug-in vehicle drivers, which offers a grant of up to £500 towards the purchase and installation of a Homecharge unit.

 For more information on Homecharging and applying for the EVHS grant, please visit:

-If you are interested in a work place charger or would like some more information, please contact Ryan Hooper at the EV Centre.
+If you are interested in a work place charger or a public charger and would like some more information, please contact Ryan Hooper at the EV Centre.